pranalipatil21/NyayaAI/README.md

-Part 1: Strategic Questions to Ask NyayaAI

-To test if your AI is thinking like a lawyer, ask these Scenario-Based questions.
-They test the AI’s ability to map a messy human problem to a specific Constitutional Article.
+⚖️ NyayaAI — Constitutional Problem Solver (India)

+NyayaAI is a professional-grade Retrieval-Augmented Generation (RAG) system designed to empower Indian citizens by providing actionable legal guidance grounded in the Constitution of India.

+Most citizens find legal language intimidating.
+NyayaAI bridges this gap by allowing users to describe real-life problems (like unpaid wages, police misconduct, or discrimination) in plain English and receive responses mapped to relevant Constitutional Articles.

+🚀 Project Overview

+NyayaAI helps users:

+Explain problems in simple language

+Automatically map the scenario to relevant Constitutional Articles

+Get a structured response with:

+Article citations

+Legal reasoning

+Action plan / next steps

+⚠️ Disclaimer: NyayaAI is an educational tool and does not provide formal legal advice.
+Always consult a qualified lawyer for legal proceedings.

+🧠 Core Features
+✅ Scenario-Based Reasoning

+Unlike basic search, NyayaAI understands a user’s grievance and maps it to specific Articles.

+✅ Article Integrity (Parent Document Retrieval)

+Uses advanced chunking to ensure Articles are not “cut in half,” preserving full legal context.

+✅ Lightning Fast Inference

+Powered by Groq’s LPU technology for sub-second response times.

+✅ Multilingual Potential

+Built on Llama 3.3, enabling future support for multiple Indian languages.

+🛠️ Tech Stack (Free Power Stack)
+Component	Technology
+Orchestration	LangChain
+LLM (Reasoning)	Groq (Llama-3.3-70b-versatile) Embeddings	Google Gemini (text-embedding-004)
+Vector Store	ChromaDB (Local / In-Memory)
+UI Framework	Streamlit
+🧩 Technical Implementation
+📌 Data Ingestion

+Extracted text from the official Constitution of India PDF using PyPDFLoader.

+📌 Recursive Chunking (Parent–Child Strategy)

+Parent chunks preserve full Article context

+Child chunks improve semantic retrieval accuracy

+📌 Semantic Search

+Legal text converted into embeddings using Gemini embedding models

+Stored in ChromaDB for fast similarity search

+📌 Contextual Prompting

+Custom legal persona prompt ensures the AI:

+cites Articles

+explains reasoning

+provides structured action plans

+📁 Folder Structure
+NyayaAI/
+│
+├── app.py                  # Streamlit web interface
+├── src/
+│   ├── engine.py           # RAG pipeline + retrieval + Groq integration
+│   └── prompts.py          # Legal persona prompt + response format rules
+│
+├── data/                   # Source documents (Constitution PDF, processed text, etc.)
+├── requirements.txt
+└── README.md

+🧪 Strategic Test Questions (Lawyer Thinking Test)

+These scenario-based questions test whether NyayaAI can map messy real-life situations to the correct Constitutional Articles.

-1. Labor & Wages (The "Economic Justice" Test)[1]
+1) Labor & Wages (Economic Justice Test)

+Question:

-Question: "I have been working as a driver for 4 months, but my owner has not paid my salary and is threatening to fire me if I ask for it.
+"I have been working as a driver for 4 months, but my owner has not paid my salary and is threatening to fire me if I ask for it.
 Does the Constitution protect me?"

-Expected Logic: AI should link this to Article 23 (Prohibition of forced labor/begar) and Article 21 (Right to Livelihood).[1][2]
+Expected Constitutional Mapping:

+Article 23 — Prohibition of forced labour (begar)

+Article 21 — Right to livelihood (part of Right to Life)

-2. Police & Liberty (The "Personal Freedom" Test)
+2) Police & Liberty (Personal Freedom Test)

+Question:

-Question: "The police took my brother to the station 30 hours ago without telling us why, and they haven't taken him to a judge.
+"The police took my brother to the station 30 hours ago without telling us why, and they haven't taken him to a judge.
 Is this legal?"

+Expected Constitutional Mapping:

-Expected Logic: AI should cite Article 22 (Right to be produced before a magistrate within 24 hours) and Article 21.[1][2][3]
+Article 22 — Must be produced before a magistrate within 24 hours

-3. Discrimination (The "Social Equality" Test)[2]
+Article 21 — Protection of life and personal liberty

+3) Discrimination (Social Equality Test)

+Question:

-Question: "A local government school is refusing to admit my daughter because of our caste/religion.
+"A local government school is refusing to admit my daughter because of our caste/religion.
 What can I do?"

-Expected Logic: AI should cite Article 15 (Prohibition of discrimination) and Article 21A (Right to Education).[1][2]
+Expected Constitutional Mapping:

+Article 15 — Prohibition of discrimination

+Article 21A — Right to education (6–14 years)

-4. Gender & Privacy (The "Modern Rights" Test)[1]
+4) Gender & Privacy (Modern Rights Test)

+Question:

-Question: "Can the government force me to share my private phone data without a valid reason?"
+"Can the government force me to share my private phone data without a valid reason?"

+Expected Constitutional Mapping:

-Expected Logic: AI should mention the Right to Privacy as part of Article 21 (based on the Puttaswamy judgment).[2]
+Right to Privacy under Article 21

-Part 2: Professional README Summary

-You can copy and paste this into your README.md file.[1][2]
-It is written in a way that will impress recruiters or stakeholders.

-⚖️ NyayaAI: Constitutional Problem Solver

-NyayaAI is a professional-grade Retrieval-Augmented Generation (RAG) system designed to empower Indian citizens by providing actionable legal guidance based on the Constitution of India.[1][2]

-🚀 Project Overview

-Most citizens find legal text intimidating.[1][2]
-NyayaAI bridges this gap by allowing users to describe daily-life problems (like unpaid wages or police misconduct) in plain English and receiving answers grounded in Constitutional Law.[1][2]

-🧠 Core Features[1][2][3][4][5][6][7][8][9]

-Scenario-Based Reasoning: Unlike basic search, this system maps human grievances to specific legal Articles.[1][2]

-Article Integrity (Parent Document Retrieval): Uses advanced chunking to ensure that large legal articles are never "cut in half," preserving the full context for the LLM.[2]

-Lightning Fast Inference: Powered by Groq’s LPU technology for sub-second response times.[1][2]

-Multilingual Potential: Built on Llama 3.3, capable of understanding and responding in multiple Indian languages.[1][2]

-🛠️ The "Free Power Stack" (Tech Stack)[1][2]

-Orchestration: LangChain

-LLM (Reasoning): Groq (Llama-3.3-70b-versatile)[1][2]

-Embeddings (Semantic Search): Google Gemini (text-embedding-004)

-Vector Store: ChromaDB (Local/In-Memory)[1][2]

-UI Framework: Streamlit[1][2][10]

-🛠️ Technical Implementation

-Data Ingestion: Processed the official Constitution of India PDF using PyPDFLoader.

-Recursive Chunking: Implemented a two-tier splitting strategy (Parent-Child) to balance search accuracy with legal context.

-Semantic Mapping: Converted legal text into high-dimensional vectors using Google’s state-of-the-art embedding models.

-Contextual Prompting: Engineered a custom "Legal Persona" system prompt that forces the AI to cite Articles and provide "Action Plans" for citizens.

-📁 Folder Structure

-src/engine.py: The RAG logic and API integrations.[2]

-src/prompts.py: The legal advisory persona and instructions.[2]

-app.py: The Streamlit web interface.[2][11]

-data/: Source legal documents.[1][2][5][7]
+(as recognized in the Puttaswamy judgment)

+✅ Future Improvements (Optional Section)

+Add multilingual UI (Hindi / Marathi / Tamil etc.)

+Add IPC/CrPC support for criminal procedure guidance

+Add case-law citations (Supreme Court landmark judgments)

+Deploy on cloud with persistent vector DB

+📌 Disclaimer

-Disclaimer: NyayaAI is an educational tool and does not provide formal legal advice.[1][2][12]
-Always consult a qualified lawyer for legal proceedings.[1]
+NyayaAI is an educational and informational tool.
+It is not a substitute for professional legal advice.
+For legal proceedings, consult a licensed advocate